 How will I sign up for NY Alert?

 MVCC provides a link through SIRS, our Internet- based student system, for all students and staff to enter their information into NY Alert.
 The information you enter is held as confidential and will only be used by SEMO to give you information during an emergency situation.

 Absolutely nothing.
 The service is free, and completely voluntary.
 You do not have to sign up for NY Alert unless you are interested in receiving information during an emergency situation.
 While we recommend subscribing to NY Alert, participation is not mandatory.

 How do I get started?

-Go to the SIRS link on the MVCC Web site (www.mvcc.edu) and login to your secure area.
+Go to the SIRS link and log in to your secure area.
 Once you are logged in, there will be instructions for submitting information for NY Alert.